|

 I am a cultural sociologist with interests in education and

-criminology.
-My research focus is on teenagers' transitions in and out
+teenagers' transitions in and out

 daily interactions reproduce or disrupt

 inequalities.
-Currently, I'm writing about how high school students
+Currently, I'm writing about how high school

 make post-secondary decisions (such as where and whether to

 go to college).
-This research is based on more than six years of
+This research is based on more than six

 NSF-funded

 qualitative research in New Jersey high schools.
-In another project

 I am an assistant professor of sociology at College